Platform Deployment Modes¶

 Syntax¶

-Use the colon syntax to specify deployment modes:
+Use the first-class platform names or the colon syntax to specify deployment modes:

 Platform-Specific Examples¶